Better Flood Nerd Logo

 Does homeowners insurance cover flood damage in Hawaii?

 This is one of the biggest misunderstandings in Hawaiʻi property insurance.
 A homeowners policy may cover many things, but flood damage is usually a separate coverage decision.
-If water rises from outside and enters the home, that is usually a flood insurance question, not a standard homeowners claim.
+If water rises from outside and enters the home, that is generally a flood insurance question, not a standard homeowners claim.
+And in Hawaiʻi, flood risk does not only come from oceanfront storm surge — heavy rain, overflowing streams, steep runoff, drainage problems, low-lying coastal areas, groundwater, and tsunami inundation can all create flood concerns.

 How do kona lows and flash floods affect flood risk in Hawaii?